boxuk/groxy/README.md

 lein run
 ```

-You cna then browse the web application at:
+You can then browse the web application at:

 ```
 http://localhost:4545